teanuhwin/CozyFarm/README.md

 ## 🏘️ Town Square (Phase 2)

-The Town Square is the ultimate destination for master farmers.
-It remains hidden until your farm reaches its peak potential.

-### **Unlock Requirements**
-The Town tab appears automatically once you meet these two conditions:
-* **6×6 Farm Grid:** Fully expanded plots.
-* **Level 3 Barn:** Maxed storage capacity (100 slots).

 ### **The Residents**
 Meet 7 unique NPCs, each with their own comical needs and request types:
 * **Mayor Kimchi:** A literal dog who runs the town via an assistant.